-- "ID" where ID is your UMBC user ID taken from your UMBC email address, if you are working alone, or - " ID_1+ID_2 " where ID_1 is the UMBC user ID of the first team member and ID_2 is the UMBC user ID of the second team member.
-Note that UMBC user name is NOT your UBMC campus id as in AB12345.
+- "ID" where ID is your UMBC user ID, if you are working alone, or - " $ID_1+ID_2$ " where $ID_1$ is the UMBC user ID of the first team member and $ID_2$ is the UMBC user ID of the second team member.

 You should choose a consistent ordering of the IDs in the second form of team name.
-Teams "bob+sue" and "sue+bob" are considered distinct.
+Teams "ac00+bovik" and "bovik+ac00" are considered distinct.
 You must follow this scheme for generating your team name.
 Our grading program will only give credit to those people whose UMBC user IDs can be extracted from the team names.